markqvist/Reticulum/README.md

  - GUI interface configuration tool
  - Improving [the manual](https://markqvist.github.io/Reticulum/manual/) with sections specifically for beginners
  - Easy way to share interface configurations, see #19
+ - A portable Reticulum implementation in C, see #21
  - More interface types for even broader compatibility
    - ESP32 devices (ESP-Now, Bluetooth, etc.)
    - More LoRa transceivers